Shivam0727/KRATIN-ASSIGNMENT/README.md

-# KRATIN-ASSIGNMENT :
+# ODA (ONLINE DOCTOR APPOINTMENT) APP :

+As Old Age group peoples are facing difficulties while booking appointment with doctors manually by going to hospital for Treatment or consultation purpose , So to avoid such kind of difficulties We came with the useful application called as ODA App .
+This system is user friendly and easy to access .

-Our project Online Doctor Appointment system includes registration of patients, storing their details into the system, and also sharing details about all the doctors which is available .
-Our project has the facility to provide a unique id for each and every patient and stores the details and information of each and every patient automatically by giving perticular unique ID .
+Our project Online Doctor Appointment system includes registration of User, storing their details into the system, and also sharing details about all the doctors which is available .
+Our project has the facility to provide a unique id for each and every User and stores the details and information of each and every User automatically by giving perticular unique ID .
 Project contains a search facility to know the current status of appointment which is scheduled by user .
 User can search availability of a doctor and also user can get all the features of that perticular doctor like experience , work-place , fees etc .
 If due to some urgent work if user cannot able to attend appointment with doctor then he/she can cancel their appointment .

 # Skills Use :